-The first was Asahi Super Dry that immediately took 10 share points from Kirin because it defined a new subcategory with a new taste AND a young, cool personality.
+The first was Asahi Super Dry which immediately took 10 share points from Kirin because it defined a new subcategory with a new taste AND a young, cool personality.
 Then there was the Chrysler minivan, which created and owned the minivan subcategory for 15 years with no competition.
-Enterprise Rent-A Car became, for decades, the exemplar and only relevant brand for a subcategory that targeted an underserved market, those with a car under repair.
+Enterprise Rent-A-Car became, for decades, the exemplar and only relevant brand for a subcategory that targeted an underserved market, those with a car under repair.

 What is the biggest takeaway you hope readers gain by reading your book?

 First, real growth comes from relevant subcategory creation, not from “my brand is better than your brand” competition based upon differentiation.

 Second, to grow you need to become the exemplar brand to position, scale, and build barriers.
 Unlike other innovation strategy books, this book recognizes the role of brand building that makes a new subcategory come to life and win the day both win the short term and over time.

 Third, brand communities in the digital age are an important way for customers to become involved in the subcategory and bond with the brand and others that share a common interest and/or activity.
 Brand communities can be built around B2B products or even at companies with ‘commoditized’ products or services but a social program that has relevance and energy like that illustrated by Dove’s self-esteem initiatives.